Tourism in Romania: Festivals

+Statistics

 Foreign visitors by country

-Most visitors arriving to Romania in 2021 were from the following countries:
+Most visitors arriving to Romania in 2022 and 2024 were from the following countries:

 Facilities for disabled travellers

 Facilities for disabled travellers in Romania range from patchy to nonexistent.
 Anyone with mobility problems should go prepared and ideally have local contacts.

 Although it has made some slow strides towards disabled access since then, and new buildings need to be wheelchair-accessible, implementation has been very poor.
 In practice Romania remains by and large off-limits to disabled travellers.

 Industrial and creative tourism

 Industrial tourism, as a niche of tourism in Romania and as a solution to the restructuring and disappearance of former large industrial sites (mining, metallurgy, heavy industry), takes on interest in the country still slowly, despite the country's join to the European Union in 2007.
 Even if presently the country is confronted with a long and difficult economic transition, it has a rich industrial and scientific history with many of the world's priorities and still has surviving authentic traditional crafts and rural communities.
 Limited to some geographic areas and not yet on a large scale, by the means of European funds and projects, a sustainable revival of the traditional sector is supported, which also implies creative tourism participatory activities.

 Against this big potential, there are relatively few entities, the majority being state owned, that are organizing, providing or permitting public visits, a main cause of this still being the weak implication and support of many public authorities.
 Meanwhile, the tourism stakeholders pay a relatively weak attention to the hard core of this niche (industrial heritage, technique, science and living industry), and practically there are not many package offers of this kind on the market, with some notable exceptions: ethnographic and wine tourism, also some rehabilitated industrial and forest narrow railways and steam engines still operating.